doyougnu/hs-opt-handbook.github.io/src/glossary.rst

       by optimizations.
 Unfoldings appear in Core and Interface files to enable cross-module inlining and optimizations.
 See the :ref:`Reading Core
       <Reading Core>` chapter for more.

+   Unsaturated

+      An application of a function, constructor, or builtin form is called *unsaturated* when there are less arguments in the application than the function, constructor, or builtin form expects.
+For example, the application ``(+) 1`` is undersaturated because ``(+)`` expects exactly two arguments to reduce to a value but has only been given a single argument.

    WHNF : Normal Forms